- 1 mug of white basmati rice

 - Seeds from 1 pomegranate (optional)

-3. Drain the rice: you want it a little al dente.
+2. Drain the rice: you want it a little al dente.
 Let the rice steam in the sieve.
-Get another pan on the go.
-Add a gloss of oil or butter.
-Tumble the sliced onions and grated veg in with a pinch of salt.
-Lower heat to medium-high.
-Sizzle till tender and nicely golden.
+Meanwhile, set another, large pan on a medium-high heat and add a gloss of oil or ghee.
+Add the onions and grated veg with a pinch of salt.
+Lower the heat to medium-high.
+Sizzle and stir till tender and golden.

-4. Swirl in the curry powder and ground cinnamon.
-Once fragrant, stir in the chilli, thyme, shredded meat, dried fruit, the orange zest and juice and the remaining mug of stock or water.
-Let it bubble away for 5-10 mins, or till thickened but still a little saucy.
+3. Stir in the curry powder and ground cinnamon.
+Once fragrant, stir in the chilli, thyme, shredded meat, dried fruit, the orange zest and juice and the remaining mug of stock.
+Let it bubble for 5-10 mins, or till thickened but still a little saucy.
 Take off the heat.
 Fold in the nuts.

-5. Get a clean, ovenproof frying pan out.
-Generously gloss the base and sides with oil or butter.
+4. Generously gloss the base and sides of an ovenproof frying pan with oil or butter.
 Arrange the bay leaves in a pretty pattern in the base of the pan.
 Spread half the rice in the base and up the sides of the pan.

-6. Spoon the curry over the rice.
+5. Spoon the curried meat over the rice.
 Smooth out.
 Spread the remaining rice over the curry.
-Cut a piece of foil or a doubled up sheet of greaseproof paper out to fit over the rice.
+Cut a piece of foil or a doubled-up sheet of greaseproof paper out to fit over the rice.
 Press it down to keep all the rice moist.

-7. Bake for 20 mins.
+6. Bake for 20 mins.
 Gently peel the paper off the biryani.
 Place a large platter or cutting board over the pan.
 Carefully flip over to tip the rice onto the platter/board.
 If it sticks, simply scrape the rice from the pan and smooth over the top.
-Artfully arrange the bay leaves on top, if they’ve moved.
+Artfully arrange the bay leaves on top if they’ve moved.

-8. Finish with pomegranate seeds and more nuts, if you like.
-Delicious served with a pot of natural yogurt spiced with a swirl of cumin powder.
+7. Finish with pomegranate seeds and more nuts, if you like.
+Delicious served with natural yogurt spiced with a dash of cumin powder.